The-bit-wielder/Barebones-Debug-Logger/README.md

     // Disable console output
     logger.setConsoleOutput(false);
-    logger.linearDebugMessage("Console output is now disabled."); // This message will only go to the file
+    logger.logMessage("Console output is now disabled."); // This message will only go to the file

     // Disable duplicate message filtering (loop check) logger.setLoopCheck(false);
-    logger.linearDebugMessage("This message will appear multiple times if logged consecutively.");
+    logger.logMessage("This message will appear multiple times if logged consecutively.");
-    logger.linearDebugMessage("This message will appear multiple times if logged consecutively.");
+    logger.logMessage("This message will appear multiple times if logged consecutively.");
     logger.debugOutput();

     // Configure auto output interval
     logger.setAutoOutput(true); // Ensure auto output is enabled logger.setAutoOutputInterval(5); // Flush logs after every 5 messages
     for (int i = 0; i < 7; ++i) {
-        logger.linearDebugMessage("Message " + std::to_string(i));
+        logger.logMessage("Message " + std::to_string(i));
     }
     // The first 5 messages will be flushed, then the next 2 will remain in buffer until another 3 messages or manual flush.